-But now London is bursting at the seams with activities to keep children entertained and as the summer holidays swing into view, giving you and your little people the opportunity to explore the best of the city, and maybe even a chance to… relax?
+London is bursting at the seams with activities to keep children entertained and as the summer holidays swing into view, they’ll give you and your little people the opportunity to explore the best of the city, and maybe even a chance to… relax?

 London may be filled with some golden spots for children, but venture a little further out one day this summer holiday and explore the best of Hampton Court Palace’s Magic Garden.